2013 Blues season

-The 2013 Blues season will be the team's 18th season in the Super Rugby competition.
-The Blues' pre-season began on February 2, and the regular season began on February 23.
+The 2013 Blues season was the team's 18th season in the Super Rugby competition.
+The Blues' pre-season began on 2 February, and the regular season began on 23 February.
 The team played 16 regular season matches, with byes in rounds 5 and 10.
-They did not play in rounds 1 and 17, which was only be contested by Australian teams as a result of the 2013 British & Irish Lions tour to Australia.
+They did not play in rounds 1 and 17, which was only contested by Australian teams as a result of the 2013 British & Irish Lions tour to Australia.
 The Blues played all teams within the New Zealand conference twice, and all other teams once, with the exception of the Western Force and Southern Kings.
 The 2013 team was captained by Ali Williams and coached by Sir John Kirwan.

 Pre-season

-The first of three pre-season fixtures was on the 2nd of February against the Queensland Reds in Toowoomba.
-This was followed by a home match against the New South Wales Waratahs at Toll Stadium on February 9 and a final match on February 15 against the Highlanders at Queenstown Events Centre.
+The first of three pre-season fixtures was on 2 February against the Queensland Reds in Toowoomba.
+This was followed by a home match against the New South Wales Waratahs at Toll Stadium on 9 February and a final match on 15 February against the Highlanders at Queenstown Events Centre.

 Fixtures

 Regular season

-The Blues regular season will begin on February 23 with an away fixture against the Hurricanes, and will finish on July 13, with a home fixture against the Chiefs.
+The Blues regular season will begin on 23 February with an away fixture against the Hurricanes, and will finish on 13 July, with a home fixture against the Chiefs.

 Fixtures

 Tour Matches

-On the 4th of April it was announced that the Blues would play a one-off match against France as a midweek fixture during their tour of New Zealand in June.
-The match was held on June 11 at North Harbour Stadium and was the first time a New Zealand-based Super Rugby team has played against an international side.
+On 4 April it was announced that the Blues would play a one-off match against France as a midweek fixture during their tour of New Zealand in June.
+The match was held on 11 June at North Harbour Stadium and was the first time a New Zealand-based Super Rugby team has played against an international side.